Jhong Hilario: Film and television

+In 2025, Hilario appeared on an episode of the second season of Rainbow Rumble on Kapamilya Channel, A2Z and All TV, all of which also airing It's Showtime with GMA Network, where he won the total prize of ₱87,000.

 Politics

 Hilario decided to run for councilor in the 1st district of Makati under United Nationalist Alliance and Abby Binay's ticket in 2016.
-In an interview, Hilario credited his father, Virgilio Sr., who served as a councilor for 9 years, as his main inspiration to run for the council seat.
-He was re-elected in 2019 and in 2022.
+In an interview, Hilario credited his father, Virgilio Sr., who has served as a councilor from 2007 to 2016 and again since 2025, as his main inspiration to run for the council seat.
+He was re-elected in 2019 and in 2022, which was under Makatizens United Party.
 He was the top vote getter on all the aforementioned elections.
+He stepped down upon being term-limited in 2025.